Dr. Patrick B. Sharp

 See my most recent curriculum vitae here.

-I recently completed three essays for publication.
-The first is an essay on The Hunger Games novels and movies for an anthology of scholarship on nuclear issues in the post-9/11 world.
-The second is an essay on Darwinism and colonialism for the Oxford Handbook of Science Fiction edited by Dr. Rob Latham.
-The third is an essay on Leslie Marmon Silko's novel Ceremony and how it can be understood as an example of Indigenous futurism published in the anthology of scholarly essays entitled Black and Brown Planets edited by Dr. Isiah Lavender III.
+In the early 2010s I completed three essays for publication.
+The first was an essay on The Hunger Games novels and movies for an anthology of scholarship on nuclear issues in the post-9/11 world.
+The second was an essay on Darwinism and colonialism for the Oxford Handbook of Science Fiction edited by Dr. Rob Latham.
+The third was an essay on Leslie Marmon Silko's novel Ceremony and how it can be understood as an example of Indigenous futurism; this essay was published in the anthology Black and Brown Planets edited by Dr. Isiah Lavender III.

 Teaching and Advising

 I teach courses that help students to develop their understanding of the disciplines, while working with them to build knowledge across disciplinary boundaries.
 I also work with students on developing their reading, writing, and research skills in interdisciplinary contexts (and have published a textbook on this).
-I have developed courses in the Liberal Studies department that I still teach regularly when my duties as chair allow (including LBS 301, 302, 386, 420, 489, and 490).
+I have developed courses in the Liberal Studies department that I still teach regularly when my duties as chair allow (including LBS 3010, 3020, 3860, 4200, 4890, and 4900).
+I also designed our new Minor in Science Fiction, and teach courses such as LBS/ENGL 1665 (Intro to SF), LBS/ENGL 2665 (Multicultural SF), LBS/TVF 2666 (SF Film and TV), LBS/WGSS 3665 (Gender and Sexuaity in SF), and LBS/TVF 4665 (SF Across Media).
 As with my research, I place a heavy emphasis in my teaching on the cultural and social dimensions of science and technology.

 Like all faculty in the Liberal Studies department, I treat the advisement of students as an extension of my teaching.
 Helping students to understand the curriculum, develop career paths, and pick appropriate courses is directly linked to helping students understand how disciplines work.
 Part of my job as a faculty member is to help students succeed through quality advisement, so a large part of my time is dedicated to ensuring that our many Liberal Studies majors get the information and advisement they need to be successful and to graduate in a timely fashion.